resema/Notepad/_posts/2017-09-29-optimization-algorithms-in-neural-networks.md

 The first two equation cannot be computed during test time, therefore we estimate $$\mu$$ and $$\sigma^2$$ using exponentially weigthed average (across mini-batches).
 Most frameworks offers an interface to create $$\mu$$ and $$\sigma$$.

+## Softmax Layer
+The softmax layer function has the special ability to take a vector as input instead of a single value.
+Otherwise it is similar to the activation function.

+### Examples

+Separate the date into for example three different classes, where the softmax layer can be seen as a generaization of the logistic regression.